Image Demoireing in RAW and sRGB Domains: Related Works

 \subsection{Learning-Based RAW Image Processing}

-Raw pixels offer the potential for leveraging additional information due to their broader bit width, inherently containing a greater wealth of data.
-Early research in Raw image processing primarily centers on integrating demosaicking and denoising techniques~\cite{khashabi2014joint, gharbi2016deep, kokkinos2018deep, liu2020joint}.
-RTF~\cite{khashabi2014joint} demonstrates a machine learning approach to the demosaicing problem, providing versatility by being applicable to various tiled CFA patterns.
-SGNet~\cite{liu2020joint} introduces a self-guidance network that incorporates density-map guidance and green-channel guidance for the combined tasks of demosaicing and denoising.
-Recently, numerous low-level vision tasks endorse the utilization of Raw data, encompassing low-light enhancement~\cite{huang2022towards, dong2022abandoning, jin2023dnf}, super-resolution~\cite{xing2021end, yue2022real}, and reflection removal~\cite{lei2021robust, song2023real}.
-The majority of the previously mentioned Raw image processing methods only take Raw images as input and generate restored sRGB images as output, indicating that the entire model is responsible for both the restoration and ISP tasks.
-CR3Net~\cite{song2023real} presents a cascaded network that harnesses both the RGB data and their corresponding Raw versions for image reflection removal.
-Within CR3Net, a module is formulated to emulate point-wise mappings within the ISP, translating Raw features into the sRGB domain.
-To further mitigate the color casting problem, our proposed method incorporates guidance from sRGB information with the Raw information within the ISP process.
+RAW pixels offer the potential for leveraging additional information due to their broader bit depth, inherently containing a great wealth of data.
+Early research in RAW image processing primarily centers on integrating demosaicing and denoising techniques~\cite{khashabi2014joint, gharbi2016deep, kokkinos2018deep, liu2020joint}.
+RTF~\cite{khashabi2014joint} devices a machine learning approach to the demosaicing and denoising on RAW inputs.
+SGNet~\cite{liu2020joint} introduces a self-guidance network that leverages the inherent density-map guidance and green-channel guidance for demosaicing and denoising on the RAW images.
+Recently, some low-level vision tasks endorse the utilization of RAW data, including low-light enhancement~\cite{huang2022towards, dong2022abandoning, jin2023dnf}, super-resolution~\cite{xing2021end, yue2022real, luo2024and}, and reflection removal~\cite{lei2021robust, song2023real}.
+The majority of the aforementioned RAW image processing methods only take RAW images as input and generate restored sRGB images as output, indicating that the entire model is responsible for both the restoration and ISP tasks.
+CR3Net~\cite{song2023real} presents a cascaded network that harnesses both the RGB data and their corresponding RAW versions for image reflection removal.
+Within CR3Net, a module is formulated to emulate point-wise mappings within the ISP, converting the features from RAW to sRGB domain.
+To further mitigate the color casting problem, our proposed method jointly utilize RAW and sRGB data to learn a device-dependent ISP for image demoiréing.